Hawx-Drones/Redtail/README.md

-# redtail.ai
+# Redtail

 A comprehensive autonomous drone navigation system that integrates reinforcement learning, object detection, SLAM, and path planning.

-> ⚠️ This repository is part of the open-source `redtail.ai` training stack.
+> ⚠️ This repository is part of the open-source `Redtail` training stack.
 > It does **not** include trained model weights, proprietary SDKs, or secure control interfaces used in commercial deployments.

 ## Architecture Overview